OMICRONEnergyOSS/oscd-editor-communication/README.md

 # \<oscd-editor-communication>

-This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.

 ## What is this?

-This is a basic menu plugin for [OpenSCD](https://openscd.org) which adds a menu item allowing users to safe files from the OpenSCD Editor.
-Start up a demo server with `npm run start` and see for yourself!
+This is an editor plugin for the [OpenSCD](https://openscd.org) tool.
+With this plugin you can edit elements within the `Communication` section such as `SubNetwork`, `ConnectedAP`, `GSE` and `SMV`.
+Visit the [demo page](https://OMICRONEnergyOSS.githuub.io/oscd-editor-communication/demo/index.html) and see for yourself.

+## Missing features

+If you feel there is something missing you need please file an [issue](https://OMICRONEnergyOSS.githuub.io/oscd-editor-communication/issues).

 ## Linting and formatting